 How many panels do I need?

-The number depends on the size of the room and the level of noise reduction required.
-Covering 15-20% of the wall surface is a good starting point for noticeable results.
+The optimal number of panels depends on the size and shape of your room, as well as the severity of your noise issue.
+Starting with coverage of 15-20% of the wall surface is a good guideline, and you can adjust from there based on the results.

 Conclusion